 Music lovers were saddened by the loss of a great piece of musical equipment.
 Some still stand by the claim that vinyl records sound better than digital audio.
 Perhaps it’s the imperfect quality that people cling to—imperfect, mind you, is a great word to describe humans.
 Whatever the reason is, it seems that vinyl records aren’t gone for good.

 In 2008, vinyl record sales started to increase for the first time in over 20 years.
 Since then, sales reached an unprecedented 16 million in 2018.
-For record player aficionados, this is music to their ears.
+For record player aficionados, this is music to their ears and for those who have an old record collection, it may be time to dust off that old LP player and get some new vinyl.

 Long Live Vinyl Records